torbsd/torbsd.github.io/faq.md

 ## "How many Tor relays are running a BSD?" ##

 The number and percentage of public Tor relays fluctuates, and this applies to BSD relays as well.
-In the fall of 2014, almost 6% of relays were running a BSD.
-As of June 2015, the percentage is just over 4%.
+As of October 2015, the percentage is just under 4.5%.
 Web sites such as [BlutMagie](http://torstatus.blutmagie.de) provide a full list of public relays with a query function to determine the exact current number among other data.